 Yellowjacket Loop is a 5.7 mile lightly trafficked loop trail located near Glide, Oregon and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Very beautiful hike!
 I was unaware of the full length of the trail and didn't set out to start until about 4 p.m.
 It took us about 4 hours round trip and that accounts for the 30 minutes detour around the 2 bears!!
 We saw a mother and older cub Bear as well as a herd of elk on our way back to the car.
 We most definitely came unprepared so it came as quite a fright seeing as we had no means of defense.
 I got some amazing photos and we managed to get back safely so it's safe to say it was a great hike.
 The trails are a little steep and if it's warm you'll sweat a lot, so bring lots of water as there are no fountains or rest stops.